-In fact, in terms of styling and mechanicals, the SportWagen is far closer to the Golf than the Jetta - In most markets outside of the United States and Canada, the Jetta SportWagen is called the Golf Estate or Golf Variant.
+In terms of styling and mechanicals, the SportWagen is far closer to the Golf than the Jetta - in fact, in most markets outside of the United States and Canada, the Jetta SportWagen is called the Golf Estate or Golf Variant.
 One key different between the two is that the SportWagen is noticeably roomier than the five-door Golf, rivaling much larger station wagons for its cargo and passenger space.

 The Jetta Sportwagen seats five passengers and offers a spacious 32.8 cubic feet of cargo room.
 The second row of seats folds to create even more room, giving the car a total of nearly 92 cubic feet of storage.

 The interior is characterized by elegant, Germanic design with a high amount of soft-touch materials for the class.

 The entry-level engine is a 2.5-liter five-cylinder mill that puts out 170 horsepower and 177 lb-ft of torque.
 This engine can be paired with a five-speed manual to return 23/33 mpg or a six-speed automatic transmission to net 24/31 mpg.

 Many Jetta SportWagen buyers opt for the available 2.0-liter TDI turbodiesel four-cylinder, which returns 30/42 mpg with a six-speed manual and 29/39 with a DSG dual-clutch automatic.

 The gas-powered SportWagen is available in S, SE and SE with Sunroof trim levels, while the diesel version can be had in TDI, TDI with Sunroof and TDI with Sunroof and Navigation forms.